SaliBasri/Design-Patterns-cpp/README.md

 * Define leaf / simple object
 * Define group / complex object
     * This object contains a list of *abstarct objects*

+## Observer Design Pattern <a id="7"></a>
+Use this design pattern if you need to design reactive behavior.
+For example when some observer objects need to react to state changes of a subject.

+* Define Observer interface.
+Define a public `notify()` methods for subjects to call upon changes of subject state.
+* Implement concrete observers. (e.g. What will the observer do when notified?)
+* Define Observable interface.
+    * Maintain a list of all observers attached to the observable
+    * Upon call from subject notify all observers.
+* Subjects inheriting the Observable can now add, remove and notify observers.
+    * Good practice is to call for notify observers everytime the state of the subject changes.